Contact Lens Safety Tips

 Remember to CRD—Cleanse, Rinse, and Disinfect.
 Do this to your lenses after removal and before wearing them again.
-Enzyme and cleaning solutions cannot substitute for disinfecting.
-There are also multipurpose products that can perform many of these functions if used as directed.
+Enzyme and cleaning solutions can't substitute for disinfecting.
+There are also multipurpose products that can do many of these functions if used as directed.

-Do not use saliva to clean your lenses.
+Don't use saliva or water to clean your lenses.

 Know your solution.
-Solutions cannot always be mixed.
-Use products recommended by your healthcare provider.
+Solutions can't always be mixed.
+Use products advised by your healthcare provider.
 Not all solutions can be used for all contact lenses.

 Solutions can become infected through contact with lenses.
-Do not let the bottle tip touch any surface, including your contact lenses.
+Don' let the bottle tip touch any surface, including your contact lenses.

 Clean, rinse, and air-dry your lens case each time lenses are removed.
 Contact lens cases can be a place where bacteria grow.
-Replace cases every 6 months or with each new bottle of solution.
+Replace cases every 6 months or each time you start a new bottle of solution.